monsoonmaelstrom/book2/book2.md

 “Interesting,” I say softly.
 She was telling the truth.
 In a manner of speaking.
 “How long have you been ‘allies’?”

-“Many years,” he says waving a hand blithely.
+“Many years,” he says, waving a hand blithely.
 “Your father,” he says, and whatever reaction he sees on my face seems to confirm his suspicion, since he nods before continuing, “tends to have that effect on people.”

 “So I’ve heard,” I say in agreement, digging my nails into the palm of my hand to distract myself from how much I dislike this conversation.